ruchikakumbhar10/Data-Cleaning---NumPy-Pandas/README.md

 # Data-Cleaning---NumPy-Pandas

-**📂 Project Overview**
+## 📂 Project Overview

-This project focuses on cleaning a real-world messy customer dataset.
+This Project focuses on Vleaning a real-world Customer Messy Dataset.
-The goal is to transform raw, inconsistent, and incomplete data into a clean and reliable dataset ready for analysis.
+The goal is to Transform raw, Inconsistent, and Incomplete data into a clean and reliable dataset ready for analysis.

-Data cleaning is a major part of a data analyst’s workflow, and this project reflects how it is handled in practical scenarios using Python.
+Data Cleaning is a major part of a Data Analyst’s workflow, and this project reflects how it is handled in practical scenarios using Python.

 --

-🛠 Tools & Libraries Used
+## 🛠 Tools & Libraries Used

 Python